OpenDreamKit/OpenDreamKit/README.md

   without retrieving other resources.
 Links have no legal value, since there is no guarantee that the referenced material will remain unchanged.

+- Defining authorship is tricky, as most deliverable involve close collaboration with the community, and the report is often written by a subset of the contributors.
+Let's use the following simple rule of
+  thumb: the authors of the report should include all persons funded by ODK that contributed non trivially.
+Not including outsiders in the author list is reasonable, as the report is about the contribution of ODK.

 - Send a notice to the coordinator